leangjia/blender_docs/manual/editors/preferences/system.rst

 None
-   When set to *None* or when the only option is *None*: the CPU will be used as the computing device for the Cycles Renderer.
+   When set to *None* or when the only option is *None*: the CPU will be used as the computing device for Cycles.
 CUDA
    If the system has a compatible Nvidia CUDA device, it will show up an option for rendering with Cycles.
 OptiX
    If the system has a compatible Nvidia OptiX device, it will show up an option for rendering with Cycles.
 OpenCL
    If the system has a compatible AMD OpenCL device, it will show up an option for rendering with Cycles.

+.. _prefs-system-cycles-distributive-memory:

+Distribute Memory Across Devices
+   Allocates resources across multiple GPUs rather than duplicating data, effectively making more room for larger scenes.
+Note that in order for this option to be available, the GPUs must be connected together with a high bandwidth communication protocol.
+   Currently only NVLink on Nvidia GPUs is supported.

 Memory & Limits